metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Logical full path to the module.
 The exact definition is implementation defined, but usually this would be a full path to the on-disk file for the module.
 	Path string `json:"path,omitempty"`

-	// True if the module is optimized.
+	// True if the module is considered 'user code' by a debugger that supports 'Just My Code'.
-	IsOptimized bool `json:"isOptimized,omitempty"`
+	IsUserCode bool `json:"isUserCode,omitempty"`

+	// Version of Module.
+	Version string `json:"version,omitempty"`

+	// User understandable description of if symbols were found for the module (ex: 'Symbols Loaded', 'Symbols not found', etc.
+	SymbolStatus string `json:"symbolStatus,omitempty"`

+	// Logical full path to the symbol file.
+The exact definition is implementation defined.
+	SymbolFilePath string `json:"symbolFilePath,omitempty"`
 } // struct Module

 ```